 Property and equipment are stated at cost, less accumulated depreciation.
 Maintenance and repairs are charged to expense when incurred.
 Additions and improvements that extend the economic useful life of the asset are capitalized and depreciated over the remaining useful lives of the assets.
 The cost and accumulated depreciation of assets sold or retired are removed from the respective accounts, and any resulting gain or loss is reflected in current earnings.
-No impairment charges were recorded for the three months ended March 31, 2021 and March 31, 2021.
+No impairment charges were recorded for the three and six months ended June 30, 2022 and 2021.
+Costs for capital assets not yet placed into service are capitalized and depreciated once placed into service.
 Depreciation is recognized using the straight-line method in amounts considered to be sufficient to allocate the cost of the assets to operations over the estimated useful lives or lease terms, as follows:

 Asset Category Depreciable Life

-Machinery and equipment 5 years
+Machinery and equipment 5 to 10 years

-Computers and IT equipment 3 years
+Computers and IT equipment 3 to 10 years

-Furniture and fixtures 7 years
+Furniture and fixtures 7 to 10 years

+Vehicles 10 years

 Leasehold improvements

-Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or estimated useful life of the asset.
+^{} Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or estimated useful life of the asset.